genpat-it/spread/README.md

 ### Load files

-The can also directly upload files by dragging them over the tree, over the initial droppable area or using load buttons provided in the UI.
-In this case you don't neet to user parameters in the url.
+You can also directly upload files by dragging them over the tree, over the initial droppable area or using load buttons provided in the UI.
+In this case you don't need to user parameters in the url.
 You can drag or load a `.nwk` file followed by a `.tsv` file containing metadata and optionally a `.geojson` file containing geo-saptial information.

 > **Important**
 >